Standard-IO/Standard-IO/README.md

 With this language I have foundational knowledge mainly focused in understand and read code maybe do sutils changes to it.
 I'm very fresh on it and learn throug read the marvellous book **Core Java**.

+## Bash Script
+I like to use scrips in bash to automatize installation of packages and environments.
+This is very useful in deployments too when is used with docker to replicate full environments.

 ## 3.6.
 Cloud

 I been in touch with cloud taking courses and trying to develop appliations on it.
 I've worked with AWS and Azure.